harshatechtrainings/task-manager-service-node/README.md

   -Specify task details, including priority and completion time.
   -Receive Reminders:

--The application will automatically send reminders via email based on the specified task priorities and completion times.
+- The application will automatically send reminders via email based on the specified task priorities and completion times.
   View and Manage Tasks:

--Access the user interface to view, edit, and mark tasks as completed.
+- Access the user interface to view, edit, and mark tasks as completed.
--Task details are seamlessly fetched from the MongoDB database for display
+- Task details are seamlessly fetched from the MongoDB database for display.